MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is a skill that is believed to be so complex that even computers can’t do it without human intervention.
+Programming is sometimes used to create digital art, such as ASCII art, which is made of text characters and symbols.